defkef/defkef.github.io/about.md

 layout: page
 title: About
 ---

-## About this blog
+## About This Blog

-I don't know yet :)

-It's probably about programming and a collection of other blog posts, conference talks and articles I find worth sharing.
+Welcome to my blog!
+Here, you'll find a curated collection of programming insights, blog posts, conference talks, and articles that I believe are worth sharing.
+Whether you're a seasoned developer or just starting out, I hope you find something valuable here.

-Thank you for reading.
+Thank you for reading!

-## About me
+## About Me

-I'm Kevin Täubrecht, a ruby, clojure, web developer from Leipzig.

-In collaboration with my colleagues I have built [vinett-video.de][vinett-video], a german company that digitizes video tapes.
+Hi, I'm Kevin, a Ruby and Clojure web developer based in Leipzig.
+Alongside my talented colleagues, I co-founded [Vinett Video][vinett-video], a German company dedicated to digitizing video tapes.

-If you want to contact me, you can reach me at kevin@devkev.de
+Feel free to reach out to me at kevin@devkev.de if you have any questions or just want to connect.

 [vinett-video]: https://www.vinett-video.de